What is the Indiahikes Camping Experience Like?

 Each sleeping tent comes equipped with:

-• A ground sheet (tarpoline) placed below your tent to keep the base from getting wet
+- A ground sheet (tarpoline) is placed below your tent to keep the base from getting wet

-• A sleeping bag to keep you warm at night.
-Since it’s not feasible to wash sleeping bags after every trek, we provide you with an inner hygiene liner at the base camp itself.
+- A sleeping bag to keep you warm at night.
+Since it’s not feasible to wash sleeping bags after every trek, you also get an inner hygiene liner at the base camp itself.
 You can put it on before getting into your sleeping bag.
 Hygiene liners are thoroughly washed and dried after every trek.

 These ensure warmth and comfort no matter how cold it is outside.